dalia-maher/Fresh-Tomatoes/README.md

 - If you just want to run the project without editing, you can open the html file "fresh_tomatoes.html" in your browser

+## Project Functionalities

+1. You can find a list of nine movie titles and posters rendered on the page in the browser
+2. Clicking on the movie should open a popup window that shows the trailer of the movie.
+3. Clicking on the "x" button in the upper right corner of the trailer preview should close the popup.

 ## Project Contents

 ### entertainment_center.py: